Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Inner Companion

 \section{An Inner Companion}

 Most exoplanet detection methods are sensitive to short orbital periods.
 For example, the Kepler telescope's data pipeline could detect planets on a $1.5$ year orbit at the longest (because of the pipeline's requirement of $3$ or more transits).
-Furthermore, Kepler's methods are insensitive to planets with radii smaller than about $0.5\, R_\oplus$ and orbital periods longer than about $150$ days for earth-mass planets \citep[see Fig 1 of][]{Christiansen+17}.
-Thus, if two planets were detected in a system, an inner planet may still be hidden there with a radius smaller than $R_\oplus$.
+Furthermore, Kepler's methods are insensitive to planets with radii smaller than about $0.5\, R_\oplus$. {For Earth-mass planets it is also insensitive to whose with orbital periods longer than about $150$ days} \citep[see Fig 1 of][]{Christiansen+17}.\footnote{Stellar and especially stellar activity may push this limit up and down.
+For example, the $0.354\, R_\oplus$ planet Kepler 37b was discovered in 2013 orbiting an especially quiet star \citep[e.g.,][]{Barclay+13}.} Thus, if two planets were detected in a system, an inner planet may still be hidden there with a radius smaller than $R_\oplus$.
+We now investigate the stability of such a planet under perturbations from its companions.